Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86

 Berlusconi insisted that voters were impressed by his brashness.

-"The majority of Italians in their hearts would like to be like me and see themselves in me and in how I behave," he said in 2009, during his third and final stint as premier.
+``The majority of Italians in their hearts would like to be like me and see themselves in me and in how I behave,'' he said in 2009.

 In a display that spoke to the depth of feeling his most fervent supporters had for him, anchors at his private Mediaset network choked up as they announced his death Monday.

-Berlusconi saw himself as Italy's saviour from what he described as the Communist menace -- years after the Berlin Wall fell.
+Berlusconi saw himself as Italy's savior from what he described as the Communist menace _ years after the Berlin Wall fell.
 From the start of his political career in 1994, he portrayed himself as the target of a judiciary he described as full of leftist sympathizers.
-He always proclaimed his innocence.

 When the anti-establishment 5-Star Movement gained strength, Berlusconi branded it as a menace worse than Communism.